ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 #### Brief History of OpenShift

-- In 2010, Red Hat acquires the Makara componay which as had a proprietary PaaS solution on Linux containers.
+- In 2010, Red Hat acquires the Makara company which as had a proprietary PaaS solution on Linux containers.
 - In 2011 the OpenShift implementation is lauched, and in 2012 it becomes open-source.
 The technology used for containerization and for orchestration was custom-developed.
 - In 2013, with version 3.0 of OpenShift, the company began to support Docker and Kubernetes.
 - And in 2019 came OpenShift version 4.0 with some architectural changes.